l0c4lxid/l0c4lxid/README.md

 # 💫 About Me:
-Greetings!
-My name is Syaid Andhika and I am a student at UBSI Yogyakarta.
-In addition to playing video games in my spare time, I am quite interested in developing web applications.
-I recently joined the Bangkit program Batch 1 2024, which excites me since it allows me to learn and flourish in the technology field.
-This program allows me to expand my network and expertise while also exploring my technological capabilities.
+My name is Syaid Andhika, a graduate of Universitas Bina Sarana Informatika (UBSI) and currently working as a Technical Support at Universitas Bina Sarana Informatika (UBSI).
+I have a strong interest in web development and UI/UX design and actively continue to develop my skills in building modern, user-friendly web applications, while constantly learning new technologies to grow professionally in the tech field.

 ## 🌐 Socials: